neo4j-field/gsummit2023/README.md

 #### About the data that is been used

-The datasets used here, describes a network of railroad tracks and places (so called operation popints) connected to those tracks.
-Operational units can be a variaty of places like a Station, a Switch, etc., see the list below.
+The datasets used here, describes a network of railroad tracks and places (so called operation points) connected to those tracks (called sections here).
+Operation Points can be a variaty of places like a Stations, a Switches, etc., see more examples below.

-The dataset is essentailly a digital twin of the existing rail network.
+The dataset is essentailly a "small" digital twin of the existing rail network in the EU countries.

-The dataset is available in German on the OpenDB website of Deutsche Bahn (DB).
-We have renamed most headers, places, some city names, etc. into english names to make if more accessible for a broader audience.
-For the the workshop use the data from the directory above, **NOT** the orginal data from:
+The dataset is freely available on the portal of the *European Union Agency for Railways and can be downloaded from their webpage.
+It offers many more parameters, e.g. type of power source and many more.
+We are not using all available parameters in this workshop, to keep it's complexity low.
+Data download is available in different formats e.g. xml or XLMS and we had to convert them into CSV to make loading more comfortable with cypher statements.

 - [Original Track/Operation Point Data](https://data-interop.era.europa.eu/search) comes from the European Union Agency for Railways.